Looking for autism statistics worldwide?

 Did we cover everything you wanted to know about autism statistics worldwide?

-In this post, we took a look at autism statistics worldwide.
+In this post, we took a look at autism rates by country.

-We also looked at rates of increase over the years and the countries with the highest incident rates.
+We also looked at rates of increase over the years and the countries with the highest autism rates worldwide.
 But we also looked at rates by gender.

 After all, parents of autistic kids have enough challenges without being alienated by strong opinions on one side or another.